vuejsdevelopers/printbay/README.md

 ## Setup

 Follow these setup steps to get your code and software in sync.
-For more details see the Introduction module, video 6.

 #### 1. Install node modules